 Environmental Protection Agency: Office of Children’s Health Protection

-Presents information and an overview of initiatives of the U.S. Environmental Protection Agency related to children’s health.
-Includes articles and research summaries related to such topics as asthma and respiratory ailments, neurological impairments, and the environmental factors that contribute to these conditions.
+An overview of initiatives of the U.S. Environmental Protection Agency related to children’s health.
+Includes information related to such topics as asthma and respiratory ailments, neurological impairments, and the environmental factors that contribute to these conditions.

 National Head Start Association